Wintellect/MSLearn/Object-Oriented Programming in Python/includes/4-inheritance.md

 Occasionally it is useful to override a method inherited from the base class to modify the way it works in the subclass.
 You have already seen how to override methods: simply implement a method of the same name in the subclass.
 But what if you need to call the base class's version of the method from the inherited class?
 That's what Python's `super()` method is for.

 In South Korea, babies are considered to be 1 year old when they are born.
 Consequently, they turn 2 on their first birthday, 3 on their second birthday, and so on.
-Suppose you wanted to create a special version of the `mMissingPerson` class named `mMissingSKPerson' that adds 1 to the integer returned by the `get_age()` method.
+Suppose you wanted to create a special version of the `mMissingPerson` class named `mMissingSKPerson` that adds 1 to the integer returned by the `get_age()` method.

 1. Add the following class definition to the notebook and run it: